Beating the probabilistic lower bound on $q$-perfect hashing

+There is an asymptotic result on $s_q$ for odd number $q$ \cite{BMM} which can be used to estimate the number of separated $q$-element subsets of $C_2$.
+As a result, we are able to improve $R_q$ for large odd $q$.
+Recently, this combinatorial problem is further extended to abelian group $G$ with $\sum_{x\in G}x=0$ \cite{Ebe2017}.
+In fact, an even stronger result was proved which holds for $(\pi_1,\pi_2)$ of bijections such that $\pi_1+\pi_2+f$ is a bijection for some function $f: [q]\rightarrow \ZZ_q$ with $\sum_{i=1}^{q}f(i)=\sum_{x\in G}x$.
+Due to this result, we can also extend our result to improve $R_q$ for every large $q$.

 We further extend this $[3,2]$-MDS code result to a $[4,2]$-MDS code.
-It turns out that an $q$-ary MDS code over a abelian group of length $4$ and dimension $2$ could lead to an even better lower bound on $R_q$.
-Our main result is summarized below. \begin{theorem} For every integer $q$ with $q\pmod 4\neq 2$, one has a lower bound
+It turns out that an $[4,2]$-MDS code over an abelian group of size $q$ could lead to an even better lower bound on $R_q$.
+Our main result is summarized below. \begin{theorem} For every integer $q$ with $q\neq 2\pmod 4$, one has a lower bound

-This rate outperforms the probabilistic lower bound, $R_{q}\ge-\frac{1}{(q-1)}\log_2(1-\frac{q!}{q^q})$, for all sufficiently large $q$ with $q\pmod 4\neq 2$. \end{theorem} On the other hand, for small integers $q$ with $q\pmod{4}=2$ such as $q=6$ and $10$, our computer search shows that our codes do not work well.
-This implies that we need other type of codes or even other constructions in order to obtain improvement on $R_q$ with $q\pmod{4}=2$.